Pratyush1110/LangGraph-Agent/README.md

-# LangChain + LangGraph Research and PDF Agent
+# LangChain + LangGraph Research Agent

-A lightweight, terminal-based AI assistant built with LangChain, LangGraph, and Groq.
-This project combines a tool-using chat agent with two practical capabilities:

-- Web search using DuckDuckGo for current facts and public information
-- PDF reading for document-based question answering and summarization
+Build a practical AI assistant that can both search the web and read PDFs, right from your terminal.

-The agent keeps conversation history, decides when to call tools, and returns polished long-form answers.
-In this repository, `sample.pdf` is included as a chess book so you can test document Q&A and summarization workflows immediately.
+This project combines LangChain, LangGraph, and Groq to create a tool-using chat agent that keeps conversation context, decides when to call tools, and returns clear long-form responses.
+It also includes a ready-to-use chess reference file, `sample.pdf`, so you can test document Q&A immediately.

+> [!TIP]
+> If you want a minimal but real example of tool-calling agents with graph-based routing, this repo is a great starting point.

-## Features
+## What You Get

-- Tool-augmented chat agent built on LangGraph state transitions
-- Groq-hosted LLM integration (`llama-3.1-8b-instant`)
+- Web search via DuckDuckGo for fresh facts and current information
+- PDF reading and text extraction for document-based Q&A
-- Automatic tool routing with loop-back execution
+- LangGraph workflow with automatic tool routing and loop-back execution
-- Conversation memory across turns in a single session
-- Built-in PDF text extraction with page markers
+- Session-level conversation history in the CLI
-- Detailed response style enforced through system prompt rules
+- Structured response behavior via system prompt rules
-- Minimum response-length policy (100+ words in final answers)
+- Minimum final response length policy (100+ words)

-## Project Structure

-- `main.py`: CLI entry point with chat loop and message history
-- `agent.py`: Agent construction, LLM setup, system prompt, and graph wiring
-- `tools.py`: Tool implementations (`web_search`, `read_pdf`)
-- `requirements.txt`: Python dependency list
-- `sample.pdf`: Chess book used for PDF testing and demo queries

-## How It Works

-The app uses a LangGraph workflow with two nodes:

-1. `agent` node:
-   - Builds a message list with a system prompt + chat history
-   - Invokes the LLM with bound tools
-2. `tools` node:
-   - Executes the selected tool call
-   - Returns tool output back to the graph

-Flow summary:

-- Start -> agent
-- If the model asks for tools -> tools -> agent
-- If no tool is needed -> end

-This allows the model to think, call one of the tools when needed, and then generate the final response using retrieved information.

-## Requirements
+## Tech Stack

 - Python 3.10+
+- LangChain
+- LangGraph
-- A Groq API key
+- Groq API (`llama-3.1-8b-instant`)
-- Internet access for web search
+- DuckDuckGo Search (`duckduckgo-search`)
+- PyMuPDF (`pymupdf`)
+- Python Dotenv

-## Installation
+## Quick Start

-### 1. Clone the repository
+### 1. Clone

 ```bash
 git clone <your-repo-url>
 cd Langchain_Agent
 ```

-### 2. Create and activate a virtual environment
+### 2. Create a virtual environment

-#### Windows (PowerShell)
+Windows (PowerShell):

 ```powershell
 python -m venv venv
 .\venv\Scripts\Activate.ps1
 ```

-#### Windows (Command Prompt)
+Windows (Command Prompt):

 ```bat
 python -m venv venv
 venv\Scripts\activate.bat
 ```

-#### macOS/Linux
+macOS/Linux:

 ```bash
 python -m venv venv